 - Don’t send us stories in which one character is grossly objectifying another character, especially in connection with their age or race.
 Sexuality is great, stereotypes are not.

 - This release will be distributed online and via eBook and PDF.
 It will be available to anyone for a small subscription fee.
-Contributors will all receive the full issue on the house.
+Contributors will all receive the full issue on the house, starting the first day they are released.

 - We claim first worldwide electronic rights (text and audio), first print rights (author must be willing to sign copies), and non-exclusive anthology rights.